SalomePlatform/yacs/doc/principes.rst

 =================== ============= =============================================
 Name                  Type            Type of constraint
 =================== ============= =============================================
+name                  string       if given imposes the resource to use.
+If not given, the resource manager will try
-policy               "best",       Choose the best or the first or the next in
-                     "first" or    the list of machines, once other criteria
+                                   to find the best resource according to the constraints given by the other attributes. container_name        string       if given imposes the SALOME container name hostname              string       if given imposes the machine (constraint used if name is not given) policy               "best",       Choose the best or the first or the next in "first" or    the list of resources, once other criteria
                      "cycl"        have been applied.
-By default, YACS uses the “cycl” policy that selects the next machine in the list of known machines container_name        string       if given imposes the SALOME container name hostname              string       if given imposes the machine OS                    string       if given restricts the choice of the OS parallelLib           string       ?? workingdir            string      if given specifies the execution directory.
+By default, YACS uses the “altcycl” policy "altcycl"     that selects the next resource in the list of known resources (constraint used if name is not given)
+OS                    string       if given restricts the choice of the OS (constraint used if name is not given) workingdir            string       if given specifies the execution directory.
-                                  By default, the YACS run directory will be used on the local machine and the $HOME directory will be used on remote machines. isMPI                 bool         indicates if the container has to support MPI mem_mb                int          minimum requested memory size cpu_clock             int          minimum requested CPU speed nb_proc_per_node      int          ?? nb_node               int          ?? nb_component_nodes    int          ??
+                                   By default, the YACS run directory will be used on the local machine and the $HOME directory will be used on remote machines. isMPI                 bool         indicates if the container has to support MPI mem_mb                int          minimum requested memory size (constraint used if name is not given) cpu_clock             int          minimum requested CPU speed (constraint used if name is not given) nb_proc_per_node      int          number of processors by node (constraint used if name is not given) nb_node               int          number of nodes (constraint used if name is not given) nb_component_nodes    int          ?? parallelLib           string       ??
 =================== ============= =============================================

-The hardware resources catalog
+The resources catalog
 ''''''''''''''''''''''''''''''''''''''''''
-The list of hardware resources (machines) known to SALOME is given in the resources catalog, the CatalogResources.xml file that must be located in the directory of the SALOME application used.
+The list of resources (machines and SALOME installations) known to SALOME is given in the resources catalog, the CatalogResources.xml file that must be located in the directory of the SALOME application used.
 This file is in the XML format.
-Each machine is described with the machine tag that has several attributes that characterize it.
+Each resource is described with the **machine** tag that has several attributes that characterize it.

 .. tabularcolumns:: |p{3cm}|p{3cm}|p{10cm}|

 ================================== =========================== ==============================================
 Characteristic                         XML attribute               Description
 ================================== =========================== ==============================================
-computer name                       hostname                   the complete name:  this is the key that uniquely determines the machine
+resource name                       name                       the resource name computer name                       hostname                   the complete machine name:  this is the key that uniquely determines the machine
                                                                (for example : "nickel.ccc.cea.fr")
 alias                               alias                      character string to identify the machine (for example,  “pluton”) access protocol                     protocol                   "rsh" (default) or "ssh" access type                         mode                       interactive "i" or batch "b".
-By default "i" user name                           userName                   user to be used to connect to the machine operating system                    OS central memory size                 memInMB clock frequency                     CPUFreqMHz
+By default "i" user name                           userName                   user name to be used to connect to the machine operating system                    OS memory size                         memInMB clock frequency                     CPUFreqMHz
 Number of nodes                     nbOfNodes
 Number of processors per node       nbOfProcPerNode